jean-baka/unix-commandline-guide/exercises1-files.md

   4. How do you access the help on a given command, for instance the help on `grep`?

-  5. Which command would you use in order to create an empty file in the current directory, let's say empty.txt?
+  5. Which command would you use in order to create an empty file in the current directory, let's say `empty.txt`?

-  6. Suppose your current working directory contains a file named seqs.txt.
-How do you rename this file into sequences.fasta?
+  6. Suppose your current working directory contains a file named `seqs.txt`.
+How do you rename this file into `sequences.fasta`?
 Does this have any effect on the content of the file, and if yes, what does it do?

   7. In Unix, how does the extension of a file (the part of the filename after the dot) matter?